dessant/label-actions/README.md

    use one of the [example workflows](#examples) to get started
 2. Create the `.github/label-actions.yml` configuration file
    based on the [example](#configuring-labels-and-actions) below
-3. Start labeling issues and pull requests
+3. Start labeling issues, pull requests and discussions

 ### Inputs